francesco-mannella/kmeans-kohonen/README.md

 		 [0.09  0.01  0.998]]

 ## Kohonen map
-A kohonen map can be viewed as a k-means algorithm in which the squared distance selected to compute the cost function for each input pattern is not only the closest one but also a neighborhood of it in the layer of prototipes.
+A kohonen map can be viewed as a version of the k-means algorithm in which the squared distance selected to compute the cost function for each input pattern is not only the closest one but also a neighborhood of it in the layer of prototipes.

 ### Toy example (same data of k-means):